jahnf/Projecteur/README.md

 Input events from the presenter device can be mapped to different actions.
 The _Key Sequence_ action is particularly powerful as it can emit any user-defined keystroke.
 These keystrokes can invoke shortcut in presentation software (or any other software) being used.
+Similarly, the _Cycle Preset_ action can be used for cycling different spotlight presets.
+However, it should be noted that presets might get reordered after program restart.
+If user want to maintain the order of presets, please prepend the name of preset with number.
+For example, in stead of naming `Pointer` and `Highlight`, name them `1.Pointer` and `2.Highlight` to maintain the order.

-#### Hold Button Mapping for Logitech Spotlight
+#### Button Mapping for Logitech Spotlight

 Logitech Spotlight can send Hold event for Next and Back buttons as HID++ messages.
+Using this device feature, this program provides three different usage of the Next or Hold button.

+	1. Button Tap
+	2. Long-Press Event (but not longer than Input Sequence Interval setting in Input Mapper tab)
+	3. Button Hold followed by device movement or Hold Move Event

+In Input Mapper tab (Devices tab in Preferences dialog box), the first two button usage (_i.e._ tap and long-press) can be mapped directly by tapping or long pressing the relevant button.
+For mapping the third button usage (_i.e._
-For mapping those inputs, please ensure that the device is active by pressing any button, then go to Input Mapping tab under Devices tab in Preferences dialog box and right click in first column (Input Sequence) for any entry.
-Additional mapped actions (e.g. _Vertical Scrolling_ or _Volume control_) can be selected for these special hold events.
+Hold Move Event), please ensure that the device is active by pressing any button, and then right click in first column (Input Sequence) for any entry and select the relevant option.
+Additional mapped actions (e.g. _Vertical Scrolling_, _Horizontal Scrolling_, or _Volume control_) can be selected for these hold move events.

 ## Download